 According to the Georgia Governor’s Office of Highway Safety, there were a total of 20 bicycle accident deaths in Georgia in 2020.
 The Office has been focusing on a number of other bicycle safety issues.
 There is a serious need for raising awareness about the safety and rights of bicyclists.
 This need for this awareness is even more pressing during summer when more numbers of bicyclists are expected on our streets.

 It is extremely important for motorists to obey the “3-feet law” whenever you are driving alongside bicyclists, not just during summer but all other times of the year.
 Driving too close to a bicyclist could startle the bicyclist, which could cause him to fall off his bicycle and result in very serious injuries.
 Drivers should also avoid other forms of aggressive driving that could be harmful to bicyclists, such as harassing them.
 These actions can also result in serious injury and also are violations that can be charged as misdemeanor offenses.

 Look out for bicyclists when you are opening your car door, and be especially careful when you are near intersections and other dangerous spots that are bicycle accident magnets.
 Paying a few extra seconds of attention at these spots could help save a bicyclist’s life.

-If you or a loved one have been injured in a bicycle accident in the metro Atlanta region or across Georgia, talk to an Atlanta bicycle accident lawyer at the Katz Law Firm, and discuss your legal options for a claim for damages.
+If you or a loved one have been injured in a bicycle accident in the metro Atlanta region or across Georgia, talk to an Atlanta bicycle accident lawyer at the Katz Personal Injury Lawyers, and discuss your legal options for a claim for damages.
 A bicycle accident claim can help you recover compensation for medical expenses, lost income, diminished earning capacity, pain and suffering and a number of other types of damages.
 Talk to an attorney at our firm, and ascertain your legal rights.